-• Please select the specific model objects for your comparison: The tabs available on this page are dependant on the database platform of the model selected for comparison.
+- Please select the specific model objects for your comparison: The tabs available on this page are dependant on the database platform of the model selected for comparison.
 The list of database objects on each tab is populated by the objects available in the source and target models.
-On these tabs you can limit the comparison to specific objects only or choose to compare all object types.
+On these tabs you can limit the comparison to specific objects only or choose to compare all object types. - TIP: If you right-click anywhere on the object tree, you can select or deselect all objects using the short-cut menu.
+You can also display or hide object owner names for those objects with owners.